Convex-Dev/design/cad/memory.md

 ### Performance characteristics

-Memory Accounting is O(1) for each non-embedded Cell allocated, with a relatively small constant.
+Memory Accounting is `O(1)` for each non-embedded Cell allocated, with a relatively small constant.
 This would appear to be asymptotically optimal for any system that performs exact memory accounting at a fine-grained level.

 This achievement is possible because:

 - The Memory Size is computed incrementally and cached for each Cell.
 - The number of child cells for each Cell is itself bounded by a small constant
-- Memory Size computation is usually lazy, that is it is not performed unless required
+- Memory Size computation is usually lazy, i.e. it is not performed unless required
 - The immutable nature of Convex Cell values means that there is never a need to update Memory Sizes once cached

 The computational cost of performing this memory accounting is factored in to the juice cost of operations that perform new Cell allocations.
 The storage cost is, of course, factored in to the general economics of the Memory Accounting model.